 Once we receive a complete enrollment packet with ALL required documents, the application will be processed and you will receive a notification.

-You will be assigned an HST and will be asked to sign a master agreement.
-Your student is not officially enrolled until you have signed a master agreement.
+You will be assigned an HST and will be asked to sign an independent study agreement.
+Your student is not officially enrolled until you sign the independent study agreement.

 10. I have enrollment questions that aren’t answered here and would like to talk to a real person.
 Who should I contact?